MCHula/MSc_Dissertation/README.md

 rstatix (Kassambara, 2023).

 HOW TO RUN:
-The R scripts are numbered in order, from 1 (initial_filtering) to 9 (top_20_genes).
+The R scripts are numbered in order, from 1 (initial_filtering) to 8 (wilcoxon).
 Additionally, all output results/figures are included as png files.
 The .csv files contain all datasets used.

 METHODOLOGY & DATA PREPERATION/CLEANING: